-Medicare Supplement Plan C is a popular Medicare Supplement plan that pays most healthcare costs not covered by Original Medicare.
+Medicare Supplement Plan C is a popular Medicare Supplement Plan that pays most healthcare costs not covered by Original Medicare.

-Medicare Supplement Plan C Coverage
+Medicare Supplement Plan C is Considered First- Dollar Coverage

 - Up to an additional 365 days in the hospital after Original Medicare benefits run out